SOR/86-594, effective June 1, 1986

 2. In these Rules,

-- means the Aeronautics Act, the Canada Shipping Act, 2001, the Marine Transportation Security Act, the Railway Safety Act, or the Canada Transportation Act [s.
-2 of the Transportation Appeal Tribunal of Canada Act]; (Loi)
+"Act" means the Aeronautics Act or the Railway Safety Act [s.
+2 of the Transportation Appeal Tribunal of Canada Act];

-- means a registrar of the Tribunal, and includes a deputy registrar; (greffier)
+"registrar" means a registrar of the Tribunal, and includes a deputy registrar;

-- means the principal office of the Tribunal in the National Capital Region or such other offices as the Tribunal may establish from time to time. (greffe)
+"registry" means the principal office of the Tribunal in the National Capital Region or such other offices as the Tribunal may establish from time to time.

 3. These Rules apply to all proceedings.